Ken Carman | 92.3 The Fan

 Mornings 6:00 a.m. – 10:00 a.m. on Sports Radio 92.3 The Fan

-The Perry High School and University of Akron graduate started his career hosting Friday Night Football, eventually working his way up to hosting his own show in Akron.
+– Ken Carman, a Perry High School and University of Akron graduate, started his love for sports radio while delivering papers around Canton at 11.
+His first job in the broadcasting world was hosting Friday Night Football, eventually working his way up to hosting his own show in Akron.
 Carman is a veteran play by play commentator, broadcasting area college sports and Akron Aeros Baseball on radio and television.
 He has also spent time as a sports reporter covering the Cavs, Browns, Indians, Buckeyes, the MAC, NASCAR and the PGA.